Acidburn0zzz/Drives-Manager/README.md

 Known bugs and requirements:
 --------------
 1. Warning!
 To use this desklet needs you have installed the following programs:
- - gksu, kdesu or pkexec.
+ - udisks2.
  - cdrecord.
  - eject.
  - A plain text editor either.
- - hddtemp (optional).

-2. The data of hddtemp not was obtained directly in the Cinnamon thread processing, because it blocked by a few milliseconds the desktop.
-A new theme is launched to perform this task, outside the context of the implementation of cinnamon, only if this option is required and for the time being.
+2. The data of hdd temperature are obtained directly from udisks2.
+So you need ubuntu 12.10 or higher or an equivalent that come or allow install udisks2.

 3. Only we can detect optical disks a CD/DVD, if to devices are recognized by the Linux kernel matching with the regular expresions "dev/sr[0-9] +",  "/dev/cdrom[0-9]+", "/dev/cdrom", "/dev/scd[0-9]+" and "/dev/hdc".
 If you have a handle to a different optical device, please report it on the website of this program, and this will be included in the next version.